 Many private jets have the disadvantage of short range autonomy, mainly due to their small fuel storage capacity.
 With the development of new technologies and fuselage designs, the aviation industry has faced the problem.
-Today the situation seems to be changing with the Falcon 8X, the latest jet by French company Dassault Aviation.
+Today the situation seems to be changing with the Falcon 8X by French company Dassault Aviation.

 The aircraft can fly non-stop from Dubai to New York, Hong Kong to Paris, London to Cape Town or Los Angeles to Beijing.